 The arrival of spring indicates an improvement in the weather in Boston, USA in April, although there is a still a high chance of rain throughout the month.
 The biggest improvement is in temperatures, with average temperature for the city more than double that of March.
 The average high is 13.1°C, falling to an average low of a relatively comfortable 4.8°C overnight.
 The average high on March 1 is 10.1°C and the average low 2.1°C, but by the end of the month, it can be t-shirt weather, with an average high of 16°C and an average low of 7.3°C.

 It is a safe bet that daytime temperatures will stay above freezing in April and even in extreme cases, will not drop below 4 °C. On three days of the month temperatures can be above 20°C and on rare occasions it can reach 27 °C. Temperatures rarely dip below 0 °C, although it can go as low as -8 °C once every ten years on average.
 Always check the local weather report before you travel to see what lies ahead.
 Despite the rising temperatures, Boston's beaches are worth visiting, but not for swimming as the average sea temperature is a chilly 5°C. Relative humidity in Boston in January is higher, but still bearable, at 63 per cent, peaking at 71 per cent in the mornings and falling to 55 per cent in the afternoon.

 Rain and snow

-There is still a high chance of rain in Boston in April, with average rainfall of 95mm/3.8ins and an average of 12 rainy days.
+There is still a high chance of rain in Boston in April, with average rainfall of 95mm/3.8ins and an average of 12 rainy days, compared to only 7 days in Miami.
 The risk of snowfall recedes, with an average of 5.1cms in April, compared to 20.3cms in March.

 There is no fresh snowfall in Boston in April in most years, but the city has had 2.5cms, or one inch, of snow or more on occasions with fresh snow on the ground on one day of the month.